For some, Christmas is an exciting and happy time and for others, it can be stressful and difficult, for all sorts of reasons.

 - Check Christmas open times for your local GP, pharmacy and any other services you use regularly.
 Their opening hours may be different during the Christmas period.
 Good to know before they are closed so you get organised with medications, prescriptions etc.

-- Share a calendar with family and support workers, so they know what’s going on for you over the Christmas break.
+- Share a calendar or schedule with family and support workers, so they know what’s happening and when for you over the Christmas break.

 - Plan ahead – Reduce surprises (and stress) by working out and agreeing on the plans, times, preparations and locations so you can organise transport, access and what you need to bring for the day.

 - Reach out – Christmas can be a lonely time.
-Don’t be afraid to reach out to support workers, friends and people in your local community – good company is great for our mental health overall wellbeing.
+Don’t be afraid to reach out to support workers, friends and people in your local community-connection plays an important role in our mental health and overall wellbeing.

-- Thank your carer – Not necessarily with a gift, but a thank you or a card, or if you’re into baking or making, share some of your creations.
+- Thank your carer – It doesn’t have to be a gift, but a simple thank you, card, or something homemade can mean a lot.
 If you have a carer or someone special in your life, let them know what they mean to you.

-- Keep it simple and suitable (for you) –Looking at social media, it might seem like everyone is having a perfect Christmas!
+- Keep it simple (and right for you) – Looking at social media, it might seem like everyone is having a perfect Christmas!
 With Covid still very much in many communities, it might be time to take the pressure off and keep things as simple as possible.
-Smaller gatherings, pre-prepared food, limited gift exchanges etc.
+Smaller gatherings, pre-prepared food, limited gift exchanges etc. can be more than enough.

 - Get joy from giving.
 We can forget that Christmas is the season for giving.
 When you give (big, small, home-made, whatever it is!), it brings joy to others and can make you feel good too.